EqualPasta/blog/_posts/2017/2017-10-29-making-a-bluetooth-numpad-part-1-soldering-and-parts.markdown

 <br/>
 ## Overview
-This will probably a three part series:
+This will probably be a three part series:
 * [Soldering and parts](#)
 * [Firmware (Coming later)]()
 * [Enclosure (Coming later)]()